Brain fog, cognitive impairment, inability to concentrate35

 Initial lab tests can be utilized in order to get a snapshot of existing neurochemical anomalies and deficits, as well as possible nutritional deficiencies and extant toxic body burden.
 Then, each of these areas can be addressed using a combination of protocols that work to safely and gently restore nutritive values, remove toxins, and stabilize a person’s neurochemistry.

-By supporting a natural neurochemistry, not only is it possible for the client to feel better very early in the process, but an array of adjunctive therapies allow the person to relax and complete the withdrawal process without unnecessarily harsh adverse effects, worry, or strain.
-When a client is ready for exercise, Equine-assisted therapy, or personal counseling, these and other opportunities provide an enriched therapeutic experience.
+By supporting natural rebalancing of neurochemistry, not only is it possible for the client to feel better very early in the process, but an array of adjunctive therapies allow the person to relax and complete the withdrawal process without unnecessarily harsh adverse effects, worry, or strain.
+When a client is ready for exercise, Equine-assisted therapy, or personal counseling, these and other opportunities on our services overview page can provide an enriched therapeutic experience.

 Diane is an avid supporter and researcher of natural mental health strategies.
 Diane received her medical writing and science communication certification through Stanford University and has published over 3 million words on the topics of holistic health, addiction, recovery, and alternative medicine.
 She has proudly worked with the Alternative to Meds Center since its inception and is grateful for the opportunity to help the founding members develop this world-class center that has helped so many thousands regain natural mental health.